judepayne/dictim.server/README.md

 ## API

 - The high-level graph api on the `/graph` route for boxes and arrows diagrams - i.e. graph visualizations.
 [Tutorial and Reference](docs/graph_ref.md)
 - The lower-level dictim api on the `/dictim` route which can be used to create all of the diagram styles that d2 provides (including sequence diagrams).
+This page also covers dictim templates.
 [Tutorial and Reference](docs/dictim_ref.md)
 - An api for converting between dictim and d2 and visa versa [Reference](docs/conversions_ref.md)